s4602249/elec5619/README.md

 <br>
 <br>

-- If you plan use the local database, please remove the following code in the `application.properties files`:
+- If you plan use the local database, please remove the following code in the `application.properties` file:
 ```properties
 spring.jpa.database-platform=org.hibernate.dialect.MySQL5InnoDBDialect
 ```